codevik-com/3-note-app-jpa-basic/README.md

 - Run the application and go on http://localhost:8080/
 - Use the following urls to invoke controllers methods and see the interactions with the Note List:
-  As we are not using DB the data will be stored in the Memory so Each time you run, You have to add values again Use Rest Client like Postman or ARC to run the links.
+  As we are not using DB the data will be stored in the Memory so each time you run/restart the server, You will need to add the values again.
+  Use Rest Client like Postman or ARC to run the links.
   Body content-type: `application/x-www-form-urlencoded`
     * POST `/notes`: Body `note=note value` create a new note with an auto-generated id and time and note as passed values.